We believe in using tech for good.

 We envision a tech industry that emphasizes social impact as a core tenet of success.
 We hope to see similar Hack4Impact-type chapters opening up across the country both in academic institutions and professional communities.
 We envision more open-source projects, more university courses, and more academic research being poured into the intersection between social impact and software engineering.
 In addition, we envision Hack4Impact to be a space for socially-responsible organizations to turn to for resources and education.

-Hack4Impact is led by an executive board of six who are responsible for managing the club’s administrative and logistical needs.
-In addition to the executive board’s leadership, other club members serve as project managers or technical leads for individual projects.See all Hack4Impact members →
+Hack4Impact is led by an executive board of six who are responsible for managing the organization’s administrative and logistical needs.
+In addition to the executive board’s leadership, other members serve as project managers or technical leads for individual projects.See all Hack4Impact members →

 Go for it.